What to Make With Every Type of Cheese

 Here at Taste of Home, there's nothing we love more than a melty, gooey, cheesy recipe.
 That's why we found the best ways to cook with nearly every type of cheese.
 From gouda to goat and Parmesan to provolone, these are our favorite dishes.

 One of the most popular cheeses for casseroles, pizzas and dips (try this Cheesy Skillet Pizza Dip), mozzarella has a mild, salty flavor.
 It’s the perfect accompaniment to Italian dishes.
 And at the grocery store, mozzarella is found in many forms—including block, shredded and fresh.
+Here’s our guide to cheese knives to get a perfect slice.

 Find our favorite mozzarella recipes here.